 Turning off the LEDs may cause confusion about devices being functional.
 Use with caution.

-Settings keys are special expert user keys for the CUWB Manager that enable unique features or specialized settings.
-These can be added to any configuration when using expert mode.
-The three key types are: Device, Role, and System.
+Settings Keys are special expert user options in the CUWB Manager that enable unique features or specialized settings.
+These can be added to any configuration when operating in expert mode.
+There are three types of Settings Keys:

 Some Role and System Settings Keys duplicate functionality of the CUWB Manager UI.
-These are marked in each relevant entry in the Settings Key Appendix.
+These cases are noted in their respective entries within the Settings Keys Appendix.

 When a device is participating in a CUWBNet:

-The devices will follow this priority order for settings, where lower numbers indicate priority:
+The devices will follow this priority order for settings, where lower numbers indicate higher priority:

 When a device is not participating in a CUWBNet:

-The devices will follow this priority order for settings:
+The devices will follow this reduced priority order for settings:

 The LEDs on CUWB devices can be configured in a variety of ways.
 There are two main parameters of the LEDs: LED Pattern and LED Brightness.